 After submitting an application during the two-week window, the following week will be a review week.
 The Vice-Chair of Administration will review the submissions and contact applicants if the Organization Resource Group (ORG) needs clarification.
 Applicants do not have any responsibilities during this time; however, they should continue to check their email in case clarification is needed.

-If the Committee on Student Organizations, Governments and Activities (SOGA) tables your organization’s recognition status, you will have a chance to respond to any questions or concerns that came up regarding your organization.
+If the Student Affairs Committee tables your organization’s recognition status, you will have a chance to respond to any questions or concerns that came up regarding your organization.
 The Vice-Chair of Administration will meet with you to discuss these questions and allow you to work out any issues.
-Once you provide clarification or updated information, the Vice-Chair of Administration will work with your organization and SOGA to ensure the committee reviews your organization in a timely manner.
+Once you provide clarification or updated information, the Vice-Chair of Administration will work with your organization and the Student Affairs Committee to ensure the committee reviews your organization in a timely manner.

 After Recognition/Maintaining Recognition

 Newly-recognized student organizations may not receive funding from the Organization Resource Group (ORG) during their first semester of recognition.
-From the time your organization receives recognition from the Committee on Student Organizations, Governments and Activities (SOGA), sixteen (16) weeks must pass before your organization is permitted to apply for funding from ORG.
+From the time your organization receives recognition from the Student Affairs Committee, sixteen (16) weeks must pass before your organization is permitted to apply for funding from ORG.

 To maintain recognition, within the academic year, student organizations must complete the annual requirements set forth by the Guidelines for Recognized Student Organizations.
 Recognized student organizations must update their Engage portal annually by completing a registration request.
 Additionally, organizations must attend an Administrative Training session.

 Please contact the Organization Resource Group (ORG) if your organization’s membership falls below 10 members.
 The office will provide an organization in this position with a 30-day grace period to search for and recruit new members.
-The Vice-Chancellor for Student Affairs must approve exceptions to this rule.
+The Dean of Students must approve exceptions to this rule.

 Please contact us if a recognized student organization loses its affiliation with its parent organization.
 The Organization Resource Group (ORG) will work with organizations in this position by offering a 30-day grace period to rectify the situation.

-Once a prospective organization is approved by the Vice-Chancellor for Student Affairs, the Organization Resource Group will create a portal for each new organization.
+Once a prospective organization is approved by the Dean of Students, the Organization Resource Group will create a portal for each new organization.
 At this time, the newly recognized student organization will have 30 days to complete a registration request and complete the portal.
 If the new organization does not complete the portal in 30 days, the new organization will forfeit its recognition status and will need to complete the recognition process again to become officially-recognized by the university.